 TRANSPARENT AND FAIR

 Grievance Reporting and Resolution

-A formal log of grievances will be developed and the CLO will be responsible for logging all grievances.
-A comments sheet will also be provided for complaints or other comments.
+A formal log of grievances has been developed and the CLO is responsible for logging all grievances.
+A comments sheet has been provided for complaints or other comments.
 Comments or complaints can be made directly to DGDC or the contractor, through the CLO or through a community representative (e.g. through the village elders).
-The procedure for lodging grievances and their resolution will be included in appropriate Project communication materials such as non-technical summaries or the Project.
+The procedure for lodging grievances and their resolution is included in appropriate Project communication materials such as non-technical summaries of the Project.
 In the first instance, grievances will be directed to the CLO who will classify grievance according to Table below.

 |Low||No or low||Unsubstantiated||CLO will conduct investigation, document findings and provide a response|

 |Medium||Possible risk and likely a one-off event||Possible substantiation||CLO and an appropriate investigation team will conduct investigation.
 The Site Manager or Occupation Health and Safety Manager may decide to stop work during the investigation to allow the corrective preventive actions to be determined.
 The CLO will provide a response.|

 |High||Probable risk and could reoccur||Probable substantiation||CLO will get the contractor to organise a Major Investigation Team including DGDC and GoCD for prompt investigation and resolution.
 Work will be stopped in the affected area.
 The CLO will provide a response.|

 The CLO will log the receipt of a comment, formally acknowledge it, track progress on its investigation and resolution, and respond in writing with feedback to the aggrieved party.
 They will initiate the investigation and ensure its speedy conclusion aiming to provide a response with ten working days, unless there are exceptional circumstances.
 If the Project receives a large number of unsubstantiated grievances, the process will be reviewed to define instances when no response is needed.